MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-D-Exportation-Importation-Animals-Including-Poultry-Animal-Products/part-94-FootandMouth-Disease-Newcastle-Disease-Highly-Pathogenic-Avian-Influenza-African-Swine-Fever-Classical-Swine-Fever-Swine-Vesicular-Disease-Bovine-Spongiform-Encephalopathy-Prohibited-Restricted-Importations/section-94.4.md

 (B) The defrost facility is located at a port of arrival; and

-(C) The defrost facility is approved by the Food Safety and Inspection Service, United States Department of Agriculture.3
+(C) The defrost facility is approved by the Food Safety and Inspection Service, United States Department of Agriculture.
+3

 3 Conditions for the approval of any defrost facility by the Food Safety and Inspection Service, United States Department of Agriculture, may be obtained from the Import Inspection Division, International Programs, Food Safety and Inspection Service, United States Department of Agriculture, Washington, DC 20250.